most days i wake with a song in my head. i never have a choice in this. sometimes it really makes me wonder…

 Office bugs

-Today i woke with something i had heard from the shared msuic pool in the office.
+Today i woke with something i had heard from the shared music pool in the office.
 Not only is it a song that i don't like, but i have no idea who it is by or what it is called and i don't wish to either.
 In fact, i have removed it from my head already using the patented Morricone magic.
 It as probably by Richard Ashcroft or some such other nonse.

 Wednesday, August 23, 2006